Mustafa Shokay: Activities in St. Petersburg

-Character of Mustafa Shokay
+Personality

-Like other ethnic Kazakhs, Mustafa Shokay remained a devout Muslim all throughout his life.
-During his student life, in fact during his all life, Mustafa was not involved in any political party.
-He was a democrat, without the slightest hint of socialism, who loved his homeland and his nation.
-Mustafa never spared himself in the name of the future of his people.
-There were politicians for peace or for the war and Mustafa belonged to the politicians for peace.
-Mustafa's character was soft and easily vulnerable.
-He knew that to work in the State Duma he had to be a strong person.
+Shokay was a practicing Muslim.
+During his education and subsequent career, he did not join a specific political party, identifying instead as a democrat.
+His political activities focused on the independence and future of his nation, and he was noted for his advocacy of peaceful political solutions.
+Shokay served as a member of the State Duma.

-Shokay admired and highly valued Mustafa Kemal, a Turkish nationalist who used his stances to found the modern-day Republic of Turkey.
-Shokay considered that Turkestan needed a political reformer like himself.
-Mustafa Shokay did not have any hostile emotions toward bigots or to representatives of other nations.
-He loved to make discussions or argue with people who possessed different political opinions than him.
-In arguments he was calm and ever respected his opponent's standpoint.
+Shokay admired and highly valued Mustafa Kemal, a Turkish nationalist and the founder of the modern-day Republic of Turkey.
+Shokay considered that Turkestan needed a political reformer like Atatürk.
+Mustafa Shokay did not hold any hostile emotions toward bigots or to representatives of other nations.
+He loved to have discussions or argue with people who possessed different political opinions than him.
+In arguments he was calm and always respected his opponent's standpoint.
 He always took any inhumane acts to his heart.
-He was able to find the way to heart of people throughout honesty and the ability to empathize with others.
-Sometimes he stood really heatedly, defending his position, but in all cases did not hurt the feeling of his opponent.
-Mustafa was the enemy of narrow-minded nationalism.
-He defended his interest for position of Turkestan's people union.
-However, the Russian nationalist recognized Mustafa's position, but they did not want to regard with interest of Turkestan's nation, also with non-Russian nations.
-These principles of Russian democracy really hurt the feeling of Mustafa Shokay and for this reason he severed good relations with the Russian periodical press in 1923 (mass-media).
+He was able to find the way to the heart of the people through his honesty and ability to empathize with others.
+Sometimes he became heated, defending his position, but always refrained from personal attacks.
+Mustafa opposed narrow-minded nationalism.
+He defended his position of establishing a union of Turkestan's people.
+However, despite the Russian nationalists recognition Mustafa's position, they refused to act in the interests of Turkestan's people or other non-Russian nations.
+These principles of Russian democracy alienated Mustafa Shokay, leading to him severing all ties with the Russian periodical press in 1923 (mass-media).

 Political career

 In 1914 World War I began and Mustafa as a student, became a member of State Duma as a secretary.
 Mustafa was introduced to the Muslim fraction on the recommendation of Alikhan Bukeikhanov.
-Until 1917, before the October revolution Mustafa was a member of State Duma where he represented the Turko-Tatar peoples.
-His formal political activities began in 1917 when Mustafa Shokay was delegated to the congress of Muslims in Moscow.
-This big congress on Turkestan was held by his initiative.
-Mustafa was a member of Turkestan committee of Interim Government and later he was elected as a chairman of Turkestan's national committee.
+Until 1917, before the October Revolution, Mustafa was a member of the State Duma where he represented the Turko-Tatar peoples.
+His formal political activities began in 1917 when Mustafa Shokay was delegated to the congress of Muslims in Moscow, where a large congress on Turkestan was held on his initiative.
+Mustafa was a member of the Turkestan committee of the Provisional Government and later he was elected as a chairman of Turkestan's national committee.